 Introduction to the Performance Management Cycle

-- University administrators are responsible for providing an effective and fair performance management system that encourages effective communication between employees and supervisors and ensures that the supervisors have the skills and support to carry out performance management successfully.
+- University administrators are responsible for providing an effective and fair performance management system that encourages effective communication between employees and managers/supervisors and ensures that the supervisors have the skills and support to carry out performance management successfully.

-- Employees at all levels are responsible for actively communicating with their supervisors about performance, taking an active role in planning their development, being accountable for their actions, and continually striving for excellence in their performance in support of departmental and campus objectives.
+- Employees at all levels are responsible for actively communicating with their managers/supervisors about performance, taking an active role in planning their development, being accountable for their actions, and continually striving for excellence in their performance in support of departmental and campus objectives.

-The information in this section of our website will help you and your employees move through the three phases of the performance management cycle: Planning, Check-In, and Assessment.
-You’ll see that the important thing is to begin talking with employees about their objectives for the year, to provide coaching and feedback as you move through the year, and to keep communicating right through the performance assessment conversation at the end of the year.
+The information in this section of our website will help you and your employees move through the three phases of the performance management cycle: Planning, Check-In, and Review.
+You’ll see that the important thing is to begin talking with employees about their objectives for the year, to provide coaching and feedback as you move through the year, and to keep communicating right through the performance review conversation at the end of the year.

 You’ll also find a list of the resources available to help you implement this performance management cycle.
 Whether you prefer to attend a workshop, read materials on the web, or both, the resource list will point you in the right direction.
 Of course, the specialists in Employee Relations are available to help you with every phase in the cycle.